johndeniel/Swapify/README.md

-# Danielle Barter App
+# Swapify Barter App

-Welcome to the Danielle Barter App – your premier platform for modern bartering and trading.
+Welcome to the Swapify Barter App – your premier platform for modern bartering and trading.
 Step into a realm of smart exchanges, tailor-made for individuals who value the art of swapping goods and services.
 Discover a dynamic marketplace where you can redefine the way you acquire what you desire.
 Elevate your personal interactions and create meaningful connections through our meticulously designed bartering platform.
-Whether you're seeking unique items or offering your specialized skills, the Danielle Barter App is your gateway to a new world of exchange.
+Whether you're seeking unique items or offering your specialized skills, the Swapify Barter App is your gateway to a new world of exchange.

 ## Key Features
 - Sign in With Google
 - Firebase Authentication
+- Firebase Cloud Firestore
 - Firebase Realtime Database
 - Firebase Storage